7 Amazing European Cities That Should Be on Your Travel Bucket List

 Europe is full of unique and awe-inspiring destinations that can fulfill your wildest travel fantasies.

-In Europe, you’ll find beautiful architecture, museums, nightlife, and more.
+In Europe, you’ll find cities with beautiful architecture, museums, nightlife, and more.
 But, it can be challenging to decide on what country and what city to visit when there are so many great options to consider.

 What a great predicament to have!